Number squeezed and fragmented states of strongly interacting bosons in a double well: Truncated Basis Models for an Interacting BEC in a Double Well

 \subsubsection{Nearly degenerate two-mode model}

-Several previous studies~\cite{Mahmud2002,Milburn1997,Javanainen1999,Bodet2010} have analyzed the double well system under the two-mode model with the assumption that the two modes are nearly degenerate, that is, that $\phi_{0}^{2}(z) \approx \phi_{1}^{2}(z)$.
-Physically, this can be achieved by imposing a high and/or wide barrier.
-Mathematically, this amounts to assuming that $\kappa_{gggg} = \kappa_{ggee} = \kappa_{eeee}$ (so $\kappa_{1} = \kappa_{2} = 0$), thereby reducing the two-mode Hamiltonian to
+Several previous studies~\cite{Mahmud2002,Milburn1997,Javanainen1999,Bodet2010} have analyzed the double well system under the two-mode model with the assumption that the two modes are nearly degenerate, so that $\phi_{0}^{2}(z) \approx \phi_{1}^{2}(z)$.
+Physically, this can be achieved by imposing a high and/or wide barrier, i.e., large $L$.
+Mathematically, this amounts to assuming that $\kappa_{gggg} = \kappa_{ggee} = \kappa_{eeee}$ (whence $\kappa_{1} = \kappa_{2} = 0$), thereby reducing the two-mode Hamiltonian to

+When the one-body states lie below the barrier $V_{ext}(0)$ (c.f.~Table~\ref{tab:zEnergies}), the first term describes one-body tunneling between the left and right potential wells, quantified by the pure potential parameter $\delta$ (note that the exact two-mode Hamiltonian of Eq.~\eqref{eq:2modeham} has an additional $a$-, $N$-, and $\kappa_1$-dependent contribution to this amplitude).